jwodder/check-wheel-contents/README.rst

    In a TOML file, ``<names>`` may alternatively be given as a list of strings.

    This option disables check W009 and enables checks W201 and W202.
+It is also used by check W005 to prevent failure on common names that are intentionally used as toplevel names.

 ``--package <path>`` / ``package = <paths>``
    Tell ``check-wheel-contents`` to check that the wheel's library sections